Some thoughts and suggestions for ways to honor our nation’s veterans

 I strongly believe we should all take time on Memorial Day to visit veterans graves, to remember and pay tribute to those Americans who gave their all in service to their country.
 I’m just wondering if the time spent going to cemeteries on November 11 shouldn’t instead be spent visiting a VA Hospital, volunteering with the USO for a day, or attending a parade honoring our living veterans.

-As for myself, on November 11 I’m going to seek out every WWII and Korean War Vet I can and say “Thank You!” and every Vietnam Vet I see and say “Welcome Home!”
-I also will not forget the men and women who served in Desert Storm and the members of our National Guard who are called up to help with disasters here at home.
-And there are plenty of veterans of the current conflicts in Afghanistan and Iraq who deserve our support and thanks for their service.
+As for myself, on November 11 I’m going to seek out every WWII and Korean War Vet I can and say “Thank You!” and every Vietnam Veteran I see and say “Welcome Home!”
+I also will not forget the men and women who served in Desert Storm, Operation Enduring Freedom, Operation Iraqi Freedom along with other conflicts.
+Also we should not forget the members of our National Guard who are called up to help with disasters here at home.
+There are plenty of veterans of the current conflicts in Afghanistan and Iraq who deserve our support and thanks for their service.
 Let’s remember what Veterans Day is really about and let our veterans know we appreciate them while we can still thank them in person.

 Lastly, let’s not forget about those veterans struggling each day with depression, post-traumatic stress disorder, traumatic brain injuries, drug and alcohol abuse.
 It is said 22 US service veterans take their own lives every day.
 And sadly, it is estimated in a 2012 report that fewer than 25 percent of veterans who committed suicide had sought mental health care at the VA.